Post-bailout Portugal shrugs off Greek contagion risks

 Eurasia Group analyst Antonio Roldan Mones said in a recent report that a downgrade by DBRS was unlikely due to Portugal's improving fundamentals.

-"In the unlikely scenario of a downgrade, Portugal would have to sign a new adjustment program to access the ECB's quantitative easing," he added.
+"In the unlikely scenario of a downgrade, Portugal would have to sign a new adjustment programme to access the ECB's quantitative easing," he added.

 Nicholas Spiro, managing director of Spiro Sovereign Strategy, warned the calm may be deceptive and that, if Greece left the euro, Portugal would be "the most likely candidate, by a long shot, to suffer the repercussions".